bryanbandela/troooc/error.md

 9. I fixed the cors message with npm i cors

 10. React-helmet seems deprecated.
 SO use React-helmet-async (At the end of project)

+11. property undefined on first render after updating: solution define an initial state of the property in the reducer and state.